 Online GED Prep Courses

-Several GED prep courses are also available on the Internet.
+Several GED prep courses are available on the Internet.
 These courses typically require you to enroll for several months or a full year and provide access to different kinds of GED study guides.

 Kentucky Educational Television's Fast Forward program offers a full course that covers all four GED subjects and individual courses in GED math, language arts, social studies and science.
 Fast Forward evaluates your skill level and helps you create a personal study plan.
 The program offers instructional videos, interactive lessons and animation, sample questions, testing advice and access to the official GED Ready practice test.
 You can learn more about the program at www.ketfastforward.org.

-DCS GED Prep Online also offers a inactive lessons, sample questions and graded practice tests that you can use to prepare at your own pace.
+DCS GED Prep Online also offers inactive lessons, sample questions and graded practice tests that you can use to prepare at your own pace.
 This program also offers access to teachers who can answer any questions through email.
-DCS provides four months of unlimited access to their GED study guides and you can extend your membership in the program on a month-by-month basis.
+DCS provides four months of unlimited access to their GED study guides, and you can extend your membership in the program on a month-by-month basis.
 You can check out the DCS program at www.gedonline.org.